eastglow-zz/coupling_xolotl/README.md

 'externCinterface' branch uses dynamic loading method, and was tested on MacOS.

 'externCinterfaceHPG2' branch used dynamic loading method, and was tested on the HiPerGator2 cluster of University of Florida.

+To use the dynamic loading method, please use 'mooseApps-coupling' branch of https://github.com/eastglow-zz/xolotl.git.